veenam-g/Sound-Board/README.md

 - 5 combo boxes for selecting and assigning sounds to buttons
 - Dropdown menu for selecting stored soundbanks
 - User-friendly interface with portrait and landscape modes

+## API
+We are using the [Freesound API](https://freesound.org/docs/api/) for this project.
+With the Freesound API, you can browse, search, and retrieve information about Freesound users, packs, and the sounds themselves.
+You can find similar sounds to a given target (based on content analysis) and retrieve automatically extracted features from audio files, as well as perform advanced queries combining content analysis features and other metadata (tags, etc.).
+With the Freesound API, you can also upload, comment, rate, and bookmark sounds!

 ## Installation
 1. Clone the repository: